 Each standard includes two key components: a performance element (the verb(s) that begin a standard), and a concept and knowledge element (what is to be learned and applied).
 Together these make up a performance expectation that students can demonstrate as a result of instruction.
 It is important to note that curriculum and instruction is not limited to the standard as written; curriculum developers and educators can mix and match practices, concepts, and performance expectations as needed for their context.

 Each standard has a unique identifying code.
 Each code indicates the grade span, practice, topic, then standard number.
-In the example above, the grades Pre-K–2 standard presented there is coded as PK.1.NE.1.
+In the example above, the grades Pre-K–2 standard presented there is coded as 2.1.NE.1.

 Standards Navigator

+Dynamic searching of the standards will be available via the Standards Navigator, including the ability to search the standards by sub-discipline(s) in which the standard might be included (i.e., physical education [PE], health education [HE]) and to facilitate identifying those standards related to the development of social and emotional competencies [SE]).
+These are intended only as a guide for schools and districts to support unpacking of the standards to design programming, develop curricula, units and/or lessons.
+Codes are reflected in this document at the end of each standard using the codes PE, HE, and SE.

-Standards—Grades Pre-K–2
+Standards—Grades Pre-K–2 (by the end of Grade 2)

 Practice 1: Decision-making and Problem-solving.